-When leaving active duty, Service members may be entitled to or eligible for benefits offered by TRICARE and Department of Veterans Affairs (VA), depending on whether the Service member retires or separates.
-If retiring, the Service member is eligible for TRICARE as a military retiree and may also be eligible for certain VA benefits.
+When leaving active duty, service members may be entitled to or eligible for benefits offered by TRICARE and Department of Veterans Affairs (VA), depending on whether the service member retires or separates.
+If retiring, the service member is eligible for TRICARE as a military retiree and may also be eligible for certain VA benefits.
 Service members who separate due to a service-connected disease or disability may be eligible for VA benefits and certain TRICARE benefits.

 - Regular Army: Active Duty